roberttkahelin8/thingmajigs/README.md

 # thingmajigs
 A mod that adds decorations to your Minecraft Worlds.

-Supported Versions For Issue and Crash Support: MC 1.20.1, 1.20.4.
+Supported Versions For Issue and Crash Support: MC 1.20.1.

-Supported Mod Loaders For Issue and Crash Support: Forge (1.20.1 Version), NeoForge (1.20.4 Version).
+Supported Mod Loaders For Issue and Crash Support: Forge (1.20.1 Version).

 Unsupported Versions For Issue and Crash Support: MC 1.15, 1.16, 1.17, 1.18, 1.19, 1.20.

-Unsupported Mod Loaders For Issue and Crash Support: ???
+Unsupported Mod Loaders For Issue and Crash Support: 1.20.4.

+We dropped support for 1.20.4 due to technical issues regarding 1.20.5 that require a lot of time to fix.

 Future Planned Versions: 1.20.5-neo